 Famous Exponents of Indian Fusion Dance

-The grand history of tradition of Indian Dance traces down the contribution of Pandit Uday Shankar
+The grand history of tradition of Indian Fusion Dance traces down the contribution of Pandit Uday Shankar

-and received much encouragement from Tagore.
-In later years, Fusion dance saw progressive changes with the contribution of eminent fusion style dancers
+and received much encouragement from Rabindranath Tagore.
+In later years, Indian Fusion Dance saw progressive changes with the contribution of eminent fusion style with dancers

 like Mamata Shankar

 , Shanti Bose as well as Manjushri Chaki Sarkar.
-It is from the fusion dance the genre of "Navanritya" or "New Dance" arrived in the panorama of dancing.
+It is from the Indian Fusion Dance the genre of “Navanritya” or “New Dance” arrived in the panorama of dancing.